kraftwagen/tools/README.md

 seperate drush for every Drupal site I build.
 (No, I never build doghouses.)

 This tool implements the 'hammer for every doghouse'-approach.
-Clone the GitHub repository (making this clone your Lenkrad 'tools' directory is very valid choice) and run ``setup.sh``.
+Clone the GitHub repository (making this clone your Kraftwagen 'tools' directory is very valid choice) and run ``setup.sh``.
 It will download Drush and Lenkrad.